rarebreed/rarebreed.github.io/_posts/2016-12-11-pure-vs-impure.md

 ---
 layout: post
-title:  "What are Functors, Applicatives and Monads good for?"
+title:  "What are Monoids, Functors, Applicatives and Monads good for?
+(UPDATED: 2016-12-19)"
 date:   2016-05-15 02:19:40 -0400
 categories: purescript notes
 ---